withastro/docs/src/pages/en/guides/cms/contentful.md

 #### Static site generation

-To generate blog posts pages statically, you will use [dynamic routes](/en/core-concepts/routing/#dynamic-routes) and the `getStaticPaths()` function.
+To generate our blog posts pages statically, we will use [dynamic routes](/en/core-concepts/routing/#dynamic-routes) and the `getStaticPaths()` function.
 This function will be called at build time to generate the list of paths that will be rendered to HTML.

-Create a new file called `[slug].astro` in `src/pages/posts/` and import the `blogPost` interface and `contentfulClient` from `src/lib/contentful.ts`.
+Create a new file named `[slug].astro` in `src/pages/posts/` and import the `blogPost` interface and `contentfulClient` from `src/lib/contentful.ts`.

 Inside the `getStaticPaths()` function, fetch all the entries with a content type of `blogPost` using the `getEntries` method from `contentfulClient`.
 You can pass the `blogPost` interface to the `getEntries` method to type your response.